opitzconsulting/cattlecrew-case-management-ui/README.md

 The webapp is then available pointing a browser at [http://localhost:9000](http://localhost:9000)

 You can now start developing in the webapp directory.
-Please note CORS problem eventually.
+Please note CORS problems eventually.

 #### Testing